inferadb/control/docs/architecture.md

 # System Architecture

-This document provides visual diagrams of the InferaDB Management API architecture, deployment topology, and component interactions.
+This document provides visual diagrams of the InferaDB Control architecture, deployment topology, and component interactions.

 ## Component Architecture

-The Management API follows a layered architecture with clear separation of concerns:
+Control follows a layered architecture with clear separation of concerns:

 ```mermaid
 graph TB